tdack/unifi-parental/README.md

 ![User interface](./screenshot.png "User Interface")

-Click `OK` to send the schedule to the server and to schedule the block/unblock actions.
+Click `Save` to send the schedule to the server and to schedule the block/unblock actions.
 This is required to be done initially every time the server is started. (ie: the schedule is not applied on startup of the server)

 ## Note
 The code (javascript, html, css, images and fonts) for the time schedule chart were saved using a browser from a Fritz!Box 7390 ADSL modem/router.
 The source files served to the browser contained no license information.